fbpx

 From Compromise to Connection

-As a parent, I went from compromise to connection with my adopted son.
+As a parent, I went from chaos to connection with my adopted son.
 When I brought him home from the hospital, I was under ... continue reading

 Recognizing FASD Warriors